I-Dana/API-testing-project/README.md

 ### Objectives:

 - Learn about how the API works.
-- Apply some learned knowledge.
+- Apply some learned knowledge during testing.
-- Practice and determine the test types to perform.
+- Identify and practice various test types.
-- Complete some specifications related to the API documentation.
+- Complete specifications related to the API documentation.
-- Report some issues as samples.
+- Provide sample issue reports.

 ### Test Approach

-- Over the API testing strategy, integration and some performance testing will be made.
+- Employ an API testing strategy that includes integration and some performance testing.
-- The parameters will be tested in order to determine among others things the type of data allowed and the required fields.
+- Examine parameters to assess data types, allowed values, and required fields.
-- Response messages check.
+- Verify response messages for correctness.
-- Interoperability, check the integration among the different components.
+- Evaluate the integration among different components.
-- Error handling.
+- Assess how the API handles errors.
-- Data.
+- Test the data integrity and accuracy.

 ### Test Environment